OWASP/owasp-mastg/techniques/ios/MASTG-TECH-0114.md

 The dependencies are integrated into the project during build and compiled into the IPA.
 The version information of the dependencies may be stripped out during compilation, so we cannot scan the IPA file, but we can scan the artifacts produced by the dependency managers.

-Tools such as @MASTG-TOOL-0116 can be used to scan the files created by all three dependency managers, which list the dependencies and their versions that will be included in the iOS app.
-Once identified, such tools will search for known vulnerabilities in the dependencies by checking them against a vulnerability database (such as the National Vulnerability Database, NVD).
+Tools such as @MASTG-TOOL-0116 can be used to scan the files created by all three dependency managers, which list the dependencies as [Common Platform Enumeration (CPE)](https://nvd.nist.gov/products/cpe "CPE") and their versions, which will be included in the iOS app.
+Once identified, such tools will search for known vulnerabilities, so called [CVE's (Common Vulnerability and Exposure)](https://cve.mitre.org/ "CVE") in the dependencies by checking them against a vulnerability database such as the National Vulnerability Database (NVD).

 > Note that @MASTG-TOOL-0116 does support [Carthage](https://jeremylong.github.io/DependencyCheck/analyzers/carthage.html), [CocoaPods](https://jeremylong.github.io/DependencyCheck/analyzers/cocoapods.html) and [SwiftPM](https://jeremylong.github.io/DependencyCheck/analyzers/swift.html), but the analyzers are considered experimental.
 While this analyzer may be useful and provide valid results more testing must be completed to ensure that the false negative/positive rates are acceptable.